marschall/marschall.github.com/_posts/2017-01-28-oracle-read-only.md

 ## Summary

-If you want a read only Oracle transaction you have to call
+If you want a read only Oracle database transaction you have to call

 ```sql
 SET TRANSACTION READ ONLY;